 In this blog, I want to share some recent scientific insights and best practices concerning talent management.
 The main insight is that Talent Management is about differentiation, always was, always will be (Nicky Dries, 2018).

-By the end of the previous century, the financial industry found itself in a War for Talent, which placed a heavy focus on recruitment.
-In the last 20 years, the industry has invested in employer branding and candidate experience.
-Today, the fishing pond is empty and as a consequence, retention and developing the existing talents becomes an essential focal point.
+By the end of the previous century, organizations have found themselves in a War for Talent, which placed a heavy focus on recruitment.
+In the last 20 years, organizations have invested in employer branding and candidate experience.
+Today, the fishing pond is empty and as a consequence, retention and developing the existing talent becomes an essential focal point.
 Hence, talent management becomes key.